Lokeren: 16th century to 17th century

 In 1555, Charles V gave Lokeren the right to hold a market.
-In the 16th and 17th century, the whole Waasland was in the line of fire between Protestant Netherlands and Catholic Spain, often with terrible consequences for the local population.
+In the 16th and 17th century, the whole of Waasland was in the line of fire between Protestant Netherlands and Catholic Spain, often with terrible consequences for the local population.
 Numerous Lokeraars were part of the immigration flow to the northern Netherlands at the end of the 16th century.
 The consequence of this (partial) depopulation was that many agricultural lands were no longer worked, becoming overgrown by wild vegetation.
 As a result, Lokeren had to contend with a real wolf plague in the 17th century.
 In the course of the 17th century, the city council tried to acquire plots of land adjacent to the Markt from their owners.
 In this way the market was eventually connected with the Durme and around 1651 it took on its more or less current contours.
 At the market was even a quay that went about 15 meters into the market square.
 After 1700 there is again talk of progress in the city.
 This was mainly due to the development of a new industry, hat manufacturing, for which Lokeren eventually became internationally known.
 Lokeren was the center of the oldest Flemish flax region, which included part of the Waasland and Dendermonde.
 This region supplied the best quality yarn to the Flemish weaving mill.
 From the 16th century until the 19th century, flax has been the raw material of the main industry of Flanders.